vishvAsa/vedAH/meta/articles/keith/5_THE_PHILOSOPHY_OF_THE_VEDA/28_THE_PHILOSOPHY_OF_THE_UPANISADS/09_The_Four_States_of_the_Soul.md

 The soul, despite its close connexion with the body, which we have traced in detail, is also enabled by its nature to approach closely the absolute.
 The spirit is most remote from the absolute in its normal waking activities: in that case the senses and the mind are at work, but when there is sleep the senses and the mind are merged in the breath.
 A further distinction is then made between the condition of the soul in the sleep of dreams, and in deep dreamless sleep, in which the soul enters into the purest light, and then as a consequence of its own nature emerges again from it.
 These three stages alone are found in the oldest Upanisads, and it is not till the latest Upanisads that a fourth is added in accordance with the constant tendency further to subdivide.

 The philosophical importance of the doctrine 4 lies in the effect which the investigation of the stages of the soul must have had on the conception of the soul itself.
-The early identification of the soul with Prāņa as breath must have been suggested by the fact of the permanence of the breath despite the cessation in sleep of the activities of the mind; death overcomes the voice, the eye, the ear, but while these are sunk in sleep the breath perishes not.5 It is a further step, but one intelligible enough, to the conclusion that, though the body perishes in death, yet the breath remains, for the breath is invisible and there is, therefore, no ground to assume that the falling to pieces of the body affects its being.
+The early identification of the soul with Prāṇa as breath must have been suggested by the fact of the permanence of the breath despite the cessation in sleep of the activities of the mind; death overcomes the voice, the eye, the ear, but while these are sunk in sleep the breath perishes not.5 It is a further step, but one intelligible enough, to the conclusion that, though the body perishes in death, yet the breath remains, for the breath is invisible and there is, therefore, no ground to assume that the falling to pieces of the body affects its being.
 We attain thus the conception of the self as

 1 iii.
 5. 1; iv.
 6. 22.